hmxmilohax/rb3-pc/config/customconfig/README.md

 ## ABOUT:
 These are meant for users that quickly want to just start playing with minimal setup.
-It is still strongly suggested that you do custom configuration to tweak to your computer's optimal settings.
+It is still strongly suggested that you do [[custom configuration]](https://github.com/carlmylo/rb3-pc/tree/english-win#custom-configuration) to tweak to your computer's optimal settings.
-You *MUST* have Rock Band 3 Deluxe installed otherwise these will not work to their full potential.
+You *MUST* have [[Rock Band 3 Deluxe installed]](https://github.com/hmxmilohax/rock-band-3-deluxe#-installing-on-rpcs3) otherwise these will not work to their full potential.

-To use these, click on the settings you want to download then extract the ZIP archives into the folder where you extracted RPCS3.
+To use these, click on the settings you want to download then extract the ZIP archives in the folder where you extracted RPCS3.
+It should combine folders automatically if you did it right.

 </br>